Please note the Ever After Garden is now closed.

-The garden will be lit up with over 27,000 glowing white roses and entrance is free for visitors.
+The garden was lit up with over 27,000 glowing white roses for visitors.

-You can also be part of the installation, with the option to donate to have a white silk, illuminated rose planted in honour of your loved ones.
-Roses will be available to ‘plant’ at the garden for a suggested donation of £10, which will help raise funds to support The Royal Marsden Cancer Charity.
-If you can't travel to the installation you can donate online below to have a rose planted on your behalf.*
+Visitors had the option to donate to have a white silk, illuminated rose planted in honour of your loved ones.
+Roses were available to ‘plant’ at the garden for a suggested donation of £10, to help raise funds to support The Royal Marsden Cancer Charity.

 * Please note, dedicated roses will remain as part of the installation for all visitors to enjoy and sadly cannot be distributed at the end of the event.